 – We are striving to enhance children’s long-term memory and their skills so they can apply their knowledge in different ways.

-More broadly our curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
+We are an inclusive school that provides every child access to a broad and balanced education.
+Children’s individual needs are taken into account when planning and delivering the curriculum to make it accessible to all.
+Our aim is to ensure all children are supported to become confident, independent and reflective learners.
+Our curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are considerate and responsible citizens.
 Fundamental British Values are actively promoted in order to prepare the children for life in modern Britain.

 We place a high value on both fiction and non-fiction texts and have a particular passion for sharing and telling stories, as they support children’s development of narrative sense and ability to make meaning and solve problems.